In this section you can access legislation and guidance for:

 Food imports refer to the movement of products into the EU from countries outside the EU (often referred to as Third Countries).

-Checks (controls) are carried out on food entering the EU market to ensure they meet the same high requirements as foods from EU Member States.
+Import checks (controls) are carried out on food entering the EU market to ensure they meet the same high requirements as foods from EU Member States.
 Controls carried out on food and food contact materials imports include:

 - documentary checks